-The Memo recommends that the City not extend the local preference program to include market-rate units, and instead recommends the City continue to implement its existing policy of giving priority preference to local residents and workers for available BMR units.
+Do not extend the City's Local Preference Program to market-rate units at present and instead continue to implement the existing policy of giving priority preference to local residents and workers for available BMR units.
 The reasoning for this recommendation is that no other jurisdiction in California has included market-rate units in its local preference policy, which means Goleta would be the first.
 The project team also believes that expanding the existing BMR program may risk violating State and federal fair housing laws.
-This risk exists because State laws make an exception for BMR units to be included in local preference programs, but these exceptions do not extend to market-rate units.